andrew henderson menu

 Other Bank Requirements

-For example, if you are applying for citizenship by investment, they will require full details about the nature of your investment and how much you have to invest, and you may also be asked to provide references to show that you are of good standing.
+For example, if you are applying for citizenship by investment, they will require full details about the nature of your investment and how much you have to invest.
+You may also be asked to provide references to show that you are of good standing.

-Preparing and compiling documents, opening bank accounts – all of these little things can take time.
+Preparing and compiling documents to open a bank account can take time.
 And that time can add up, getting in the way of what matters.

 But as a Nomad Capitalist client, you don’t have to sweat the small stuff because we do all the legwork for you.

-Can a foreigner open a bank account in Saint Kitts?
+Can foreigners open a bank account in St Kitts and Nevis?

 Sign up for our Weekly Rundown packed with hand-picked insights on global citizenship, offshore tax planning, and new places to diversify.